-The University of Wyoming records all crimes including the aforementioned crimes, any crime involving bodily injury, larceny, intimidation, and destruction/damage/vandalism of property reported to the University Police or any other Campus Security Authority (CSA) which manifests evidence that the crime was perpetrated because of the perpetrators bias based on the following categories: Race, Gender, Religion, Sexual Orientation, Ethnicity/national origin, and/or Disability.
-During calendar year 2017 there were two reported hate crimes on the University of Wyoming campus, one was disorderly conduct based on racial bias and the second was a littering charge based on religious bias.
-During calendar year 2018 there were two reported hate crimes on the University of Wyoming campus.
+The University of Wyoming records all crimes including the aforementioned crimes, any crime involvingbodily injury, larceny, intimidation, and destruction/damage/vandalism of property reported to theUniversity Police or any other Campus Security Authority (CSA) which manifests evidence that thecrime was perpetrated because of the perpetrators bias based on the following categories: Race, Gender, Religion, Sexual Orientation, Ethnicity/national origin, and/or Disability.
+During calendar year2018 there were two reported hate crimes on the University of Wyoming campus.
 The first was littering/defacing property based on religious bias and the second was vandalism/defacing property based on racial bias.
-During calendar year 2019 there were no reported hate crimes on the University of Wyoming campus.
+During calendar year 2019 there were no reported hate crimes on the University of Wyomingcampus.
+During calendar year 2020 there were no reported hate crimes on the University of Wyoming campus.

-University of Wyoming Fire Safety Report 2020
+University of Wyoming Fire Safety Report 2021